TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- 'Remove' all but the belts, shafts, gearboxes and small gears.
 		- Keep the spouting machine? idk
 	- ### AE2
-		- Gated late into the pack, behind extreme amounts of research and components
+		- Gated late into the pack, behind extreme amounts of research and intermediate components.
-		- EXPENSIVE AS FUCK, but still useful.
+		- EXPENSIVE AS FUCK, but still extremely useful.
 	- ### Hostile Neural Networks
 		- The only source of mob drops (BIG MAYBE)
-		- Locked behind advanced bio-engineering research
+		- Locked behind advanced bio-engineering research.
 	- ### Xnet
 		- Mid-game item/fluid/energy/logic transportation
 	- ### Pipez